Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: Introduction

+Ours results are stated with the Faltings' height of $A/K$, instead of the stable one, $h_{Stab}(A)$.
+In fact, when estimating the local periods, this height appears naturally (see Section \ref{section-local-periods}).
+However, if the number field $K$ is large enough to contain the points of order 12, that is $A[12] \subset A(K)$, then we have equality, $h_{Stab}(A) = h_{Falt}(A/K)$ (see \cite[Exposé n.1, Corollaire 5.18]{sem-szpiro-pinceaux-ast86}).

-Recently, M. Hindry treated this topic for abelian varieties in \cite{hindry.mordell-weil}.
-He puts the accent on the analogy with the classical Brauer-Siegel formula for number fields.
-He formulates a conjecture comparing the product of the Tate-Shafarevich group and the regulator, with the height of the variety: {\it For all $\epsilon >0,$ $H_{Falt}(A/K)^{(1-\epsilon)} \ll |\Sha(A/K)| \cdot \Reg(A/K) \ll H_{Falt}(A/K)^{(1+\epsilon)}$, where the implicit constants depend on $K, g, \epsilon$ and $\rk(A(K))$. } In \cite{manin}, \cite{lang.conj.dio} and \cite{goldfeld-szpiro} the argument is developped when the dimension is 1 and the number field is $\rat$, while in \cite{hindry.mordell-weil} the dependence of the bounds on the number field is not always made explicit.
-As pointed out in our joint work with V. Bosser \cite{bosser-surroca}, this dependence could play an important r\^ole.
+In \cite{manin}, \cite{lang.conj.dio}, and \cite{goldfeld-szpiro} the argument is developed when the dimension is 1 and the number field is $\rat$, while in \cite{hindry.mordell-weil} the dependence of the bounds on the number field is not the main interest and is not always made explicit.
+As pointed out in our joint work with Bosser \cite{bosser-surroca-brazil}, this dependence could play an important role.
 For example, the discriminant of the number field appears in the rank of the variety.
-In fact, the latter can be bounded in terms of the logarithm of the discriminant of $K$ (\cite{ooe-top}).
-Therefore, we consider here an arbitrary number field and make explicit the dependence on the number field.
-Furthermore, contrary to \cite{lang.conj.dio} and \cite{hindry.mordell-weil} the bounds given here are not conjectured, but implied, by strong but nowadays classical conjectures.
+In fact, following the proof of the weak Mordell-Weil theorem, the latter can be bounded in terms of the logarithm of the discriminant of $K$ (\cite{ooe-top}).
+Therefore, we consider here abelian varieties of arbitrary dimension over arbitrary number fields, and make this dependence explicit.
+Furthermore, contrary to \cite{lang.conj.dio} and \cite{hindry.mordell-weil} the bounds given here are not conjectured, but implied, by strong but, henceforth, classical conjectures.